-On this day, the Kangaroos and Kiwis face off in America, SBW crowned world's best and Lockyer lashes Lions.
+On this day, the Kangaroos and Kiwis face off in America, SBW crowned world's best and a huge coup for the Knights.

 Hall of Famer Chris McKivat is born in Burrawang.
 A halfback with a shrewd and calculating mind, he holds the unique distinction of captaining Australia in both rugby codes.

 His signing with rugby league during the great Wallaby raid of 1909 was a turning point for the 13-a-side game and undoubtedly convinced many of his rugby teammates to make the jump.
 McKivat was a dominant figure in Tests between Australia and England from 1910 to 1912.

 After his retirement, McKivat coached at Glebe, Norths and Wests, and was in charge of Norths when they landed their only competition titles in 1921 and 1922.

 Australia and New Zealand play in the first rugby league match on US soil.
 On their way home from the World Cup, Australia beat the Kiwis 30-13 before a crowd of 1000 at Long Beach Memorial Stadium, California.

 Australia cruise to a 46-18 romp over a French President’s XIII in Paris.
 Greg Alexander and Brad Fittler each score two tries.